 This course requires students to routine and prepare show segments on remote and studio locations.
 Technical and production concepts learned in Radio/TV Broadcasting Production I will be employed in content that is aired on local cable access stations.
-Students will design, analyze, and self-evaluate according to broadcast standards set by local cable outlets.
-All news and sports programming will meet FCC Broadcasting standards before being aired on local cable stations.
+Students will design, analyze, and self-evaluate according to broadcast standards.